 Following a treatment for skin pigmentation, the patient will go home with smooth and vibrant skin.
 The patient will observe a substantial change in the skin texture.

 What types of pigmentation respond well to skin pigmentation treatment?

-At Aesthetix, the laser treatment for skin pigmentation corrects many pigmentation types.
+At Aesthetix in Brisbane, the laser treatment for skin pigmentation corrects many pigmentation types.
 These include freckles, acne, solar lentigines, melasma, and post-inflammatory hyperpigmentation.
 Through the use of our microlaser peel, patients receive a smooth and youthful skin which lasts for a long time.